ShioCMS/shio-lms/README.md

 ### 1. Runtime

-Use NPM and Gradle to execute Shiohara Stock.
+Use NPM and Gradle to execute Shio LMS.

 ```shell
 $ ng serve --open